Frequently Asked Questions

 No. The placement exams provide an assessment of your academic readiness and are used to determine your schedule for the fall term.
 The academic assessment ensures that you are at an appropriate level to succeed in your fall courses.

 No. The placement exams provide an assessment of your academic background, which enables your schedule to be built.
 Because a placement exam is not thought of as a traditional test, there are no grades/results available.
-However, if you feel as though you have been registered for a course that does not match your ability, you may contact your academic advisor for assistance.
+However, if you feel as though you have been registered for a course that does not match your ability, you should contact your academic advisor for assistance.

 To find your advisor, please reference our Undergraduate Advising Directory.